 You won't find anything on AO3 you can't find here, but my DA site has all kinds of other stuff -- single-image posts, other projects, a few odds and ends I didn't bother to repost here.
 Get it while it still exists; but bear in mind that nine-tenths or more of my DA content is marked "Mature" and you may need to be a logged-in DA user to see it.

-The game sank like a stone, due partly to circumstances entirely beyond my control, some of which are discussed in the "On Being a Smut Writer" piece.
+The game sank like a stone, due partly to circumstances entirely beyond my control, some of which I will eventually discuss in an essay elsewhere.
 But by that time I had grown fascinated with using Studio as a tool.
 I've always felt hampered by my lack of ability to draw, especially in a world where it was becoming clear that long-form reading was dying.
-(And if you are planning on saying, or even thinking, some equivalent of "get gud" such as "just learn to draw," you'd better go read the pertinent section of "The War On Creativity," and you'd better go do it before I cut you a new asshole.)
-I decided to try using Studio to make illustrated stories.
+(And if you are planning on saying, or even thinking, some equivalent of "git gud" such as "just learn to draw," be warned that this is one of the few things that you can say to me which will get me to tirade angrily into your face, flecks of spittle and all, and possibly stop speaking to you.
+My heart rate goes up even typing this paragraph.)
+Anyway, I decided to try using Studio to make illustrated stories.

 My first go at it was definitely much more of an illustrated story than anything resembling a comic book.
 It was one of two Christmas stories I did in 2020, called "Guidance."
 The other was a story told in two parts in text below two single-image posts, called "Regifting."
 Neither is here -- "Guidance" embarrasses me now, for reasons which will become clear in a moment, and "Regifting" is the kind of thing I could just write again in my sleep if I needed to -- but if you're determined, I have not removed them from the TTTT subgallery of my DA account.